APS Employee Census 2025

 2025 Employee Census results

-Under the Public Service Amendment Act 2024, participating agencies are required to publish aggregate APS Employee Census results, along with an action plan responding to the results.
+Under the Public Service Act 1999, participating APS agencies are required to publish aggregate APS Employee Census results, along with an action plan responding to the results.

 In late November 2025, results and action plans will be available on the respective agency’s website, and collated centrally on this page.